JacobNoahGlik/OS_MemoryVirtualizer/README.md

 ## 🔭 Future Work

-This memory virtualizer is intentionally minimal — but extensible.
+This memory virtualizer is intentionally minimal, but extensible.
 Future enhancements could include:

 *  **ASM-like Instruction Runner**
   Build a companion project that executes simple assembly files using this memory system — simulate up to 4 concurrent processes accessing isolated virtual spaces.